-If you’ve recently retired or are approaching retirement, it’s vital to ensure your money is working as hard as it possibly can for you so that it won’t run out too soon.
+If you’ve recently retired or are approaching retirement, it’s vital to ensure you won’t face any financial frights, such as your pension savings running out too soon.

 For most of us, reaching retirement marks more than one milestone.
 Not only do you no longer have to work to earn an income, but you may have some money to invest (or spend) as well.

-However, it’s crucial that your retirement savings last, so we’ve put together a list of the seven deadly sins of retirement to avoid so that you don’t end up financially insecure later in life.
+However, it’s crucial that your retirement savings last for as long as you do, so we’ve put together a list of the seven deadly sins of retirement to avoid.

 1. Not checking where your pension savings are invested

-If you’ve signed up to a pension scheme through your workplace that’s linked to the stock market, usually your money will be invested in a default fund unless you actively choose to invest it elsewhere.
-The key thing to remember is that the default fund isn’t chosen by you.
+If you’ve signed up to a pension scheme through your workplace that’s linked to the stock market, usually your money will be invested in what’s known as a ‘default fund’ unless you actively choose to invest it elsewhere.

 Default funds can invest in a wide range of investments including shares (usually referred to as ‘equities’), bonds (which are IOUs for loans, either to companies or to the government), commercial property and cash.